On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Small Ladder

-\textbf{Claim 5:} \emph{In every block of $G'$, there are either $\ell$ edge-disjoint ladders or a set of at most $3\ell+1$ edges that intersect all ladders for all $\ell \in \mathbb{N}$.} Assuming this claim is true, we want to show that this proves the theorem.
-As every ladder is contained wholly in a block of $G'$ and all blocks are edge-disjoint, we can look at each block separately.
+\textbf{Claim:} \emph{For each $\ell \in \mathbb{N}$, in every block of $G'$ there are either $\ell$ edge-disjoint ladders or a set of at most $5\ell-1$ edges that intersects all ladders.} Assuming this claim is true, we want to show that this proves the theorem.
+As every ladder in $G'$ has to be entirely contained in a block of $G'$ and as blocks are edge-disjoint, we can look at each block separately.
 First, remove each block that does not contain a ladder.
-As each ladder contains $v$, we remove all blocks that do not contain $v$.
-For each of the remaining blocks $B_1,\ldots, B_n$ count the maximum number of edge-disjoint ladders $\ell_1,\ldots, \ell_n\geq 1$.
-If the sum of the $\ell_i$ exceeds $k-1$ then we find $k$ edge-disjoint ladders.
-Hence we may assume that the sum is at most $k-1$.
-Using Claim 5, we can find a set of at most $3(\ell_i+1)+1$ edges that intersects all ladders in $B_i$.
-So altogether there is a set of at most $\sum_{i=1}^n (3\ell_i+4)\leq 3(k-1)+4n \leq 7(k-1)$ that intersects all ladders (note that we use $n\leq k-1$ here).
-Up to this point, we had already removed $18k^2+104k$ edges from the graph and, thus, there is a set of at most $18k^2+111k$ edges that intersects all ladders in $G$.
+Thus, as each ladder contains $v$, we remove all blocks that do not contain $v$.
+For each of the remaining blocks $B_1,\ldots, B_n$, count the maximum number of edge-disjoint ladders $\ell_1,\ldots, \ell_n\geq 1$.
+If the sum of the $\ell_i$ exceeds $k-1$, there are $k$ edge-disjoint ladders in $G'\subseteq G$ and we are done.
+Hence, we may assume that the sum of the $\ell_i$ is at most~$k-1$.
+Then as $\ell_i\geq 1$ for $i\in[n]$, it holds that $n<k$.
+By the Claim, we can find a set of at most $5(\ell_i+1)-1$ edges that intersects all ladders in $B_i$.
+Altogether, there is an edge set $E_3$ of size at most $\sum_{i=1}^n (5\ell_i+4)\leq 5(k-1)+4n \leq 9(k-1)$ that intersects all ladders in $G'$.
+Then $E_1\cup E_2\cup E_3$ is an edge hitting set for the ladders in~$G$ of size at most $18k^2+113k\leq f_0(k)$, which concludes the proof.

-Now we still need to incorporate Lemma \ref{smallexp}, Lemma \ref{1vhs} and Lemma \ref{epp two conn}.
-Since the hitting set bound satisfies $f(k)\geq f(k-1)+7$ and since it is a polynomial where all coefficients are positive, the Lemmas \ref{smallexp} and \ref{epp two conn} do not change the hitting set size.
-To apply Lemma \ref{1vhs} we need a bound on the vertex hitting set for ladders.
-It has been shown in \cite{BHJR19} that the optimal bound for this is in $\Theta(k\log k)$.
-Hence, the bound we obtain for the edge hitting set is $\mathcal{O}(k^3\log k)$ and we are done.

-So the last thing we need to do, is to prove the claim.
+Let us prove Claim~5 now.
+Clearly, the statement is true if $\ell=1$, so we may assume that $\ell\geq 2$.
 Any block of $G'$ that does not contain a ladder, contains a set of zero edges that intersects all ladders.
-Thus, the claim is true in this case.
+Thus, the claim is true in this case as well.
+Hence, let $B$ be a block of $G'$ that contains a ladder and therefore, $B$ also has to contain~$v$.
+Let $\mathcal{M}$ be the set of majors in $G'$.

-Let $B$ be a block of $G'$ that contains a ladder and, therefore, also contains $v$.
-We want to find the number of preleaves in $B$ that are adjacent to neighbours of $v$.
-If there is no such preleaf in $B$, then $B$ contains only $v$ and clearly there is no ladder.
-If there is exactly one preleaf in $B$, then $B$ is a short $\Theta_r$ and again there is no ladder.
-Note that we used that neighbours of $v$ are adjacent only to $v$ and their preleaf.
-On the other hand, there are at most two preleaves in $B$ that are adjacent to neighbours of $v$, otherwise take a tree in $B-v$ that contains three of those preleaves and connect each preleaf to $v$ through one of its leaves.
-This yields an $A_v$-$3$-tree that is not hit by $X$ if we split $v$, which is a contradiction.